John Mark Andrade and David DeMello were two of six individuals to be inducted into the Soccer RI Hall of Fame.

-John Mark Andrade is in his sixth season coaching at Providence College.
+John Mark Andrade is in his seventh season coaching at Providence College.
 Andrade spent his first four seasons as an assistant coach and was promoted to the position of Associate Head Coach on Dec.
 12, 2012.
 Prior to coaching under Head Coach Craig Stewart, Andrade spent the previous three seasons as an assistant coach for Chaka Daley.

-Andrade helped the Friars reach the NCAA Tournament in three of his previous five seasons with the Friars.
-Prior to the 2013 NCAA appearance, Andrade assisted the Friars under then head coach Daley to host a first round NCAA match in 2009 and 2010 and the Friars advanced to the second round each year.
+All-in-all Andrade has helped the Friars reach the NCAA Tournament in four of his previous five seasons with the Friars.
+Prior to the 2013 and 2014 NCAA appearances, Andrade assisted the Friars under then head coach Daley to host a first round NCAA match in 2009 and 2010 and the Friars advanced to the second round each year.

 Andrade, who served as the head coach at Dean College for one year, came to Providence with a wealth of soccer experience.
 In 2008, he guided the Bulldogs to a 10-5 record and the Region XXI Regular Season Championship.
 Andrade also served as a professor in the Sports Management program at Dean.